thephpleague/csv/docs/9.0/reader/records.md

 count($records); //return the total number of records found
 ~~~

 `RecordSet::getColumnNames` returns the columns name information associated with the current object.
-This is usefull if the `RecordSet` object was created from:

-- a `Reader` object where [Reader::getHeader](/9.0/reader/#header-detection) is not empty;
+This is usefull if the `RecordSet` object was created from a `Reader` object where [Reader::getHeader](/9.0/reader/#header-detection) is not empty;
-- and/or a `Statement` object where [Statement::columns](/9.0/reader/statement/#select-constraint) was used.

 ### Example: no header information was given